edouard-lopez/yeoman-zsh-plugin/readme.md

 2. You can also tab your way into the various commands with zsh autocomplete functions that comes with this plugin:
     - commond commands

         ```
         $ yeoman <tab>
         build      -- Build an optimized version of your app, ready to deploy
         init       -- Initialize and scaffold a new project using generator templates
         install    -- Install a package from the client-side package registry
         list       -- List the packages currently installed
         lookup     -- Look up info on a particular package
         search     -- Query the registry for matching package names
         server     -- Launch a preview server which will begin watching for changes
         test       -- Run a Mocha test harness in a headless PhantomJS
         uninstall  -- Uninstall the package
         update     -- Update a package to the latest version
         ```

     - common generators

         ```
-    $ yeoman init
+        $ yeoman init <tab>
         angular        bbb            ember          generator      quickstart
         backbone       chromeapp      ember-starter  mocha          testacular
         ```